camunda/camunda-docs-static/get-started/content/cmmn11/milestone.md

 ---

-The next step consists in adding a milestone.
+The next step consists of adding a milestone.
 In CMMN, milestones express that a certain intermediate goal in the case has been reached.
 The condition(s) defining when the milestone is reached are modeled using Sentries.

 # Defining a Milestone